pingevt/d8-missing-parts/presentation/presentation.md

 # What we’ll cover

 - Grabbag of ideas
-- methodologies
+- Methodologies
-- and hopefully some best practices
+- And hopefully some best practices

 ^ Not as much exact code but more ideas you can hopefully google later and learn more in depth.
 - I do have some links if you download this presentation.